DimtheQuiet21/Day-Tracker/README.md

-# Day-Tracker from Starter Code - by Alan Lee
+# Daily Task Tracker by Alan Lee
 A repository for a day tracker that helps you organize your day!

 ## Description